Mystery buyer acquires vatican.xxx web address

 It was not clear from his statement if the Vatican had tried to acquire the domain in order to prevent future misuse and had been beaten to the punch by the unknown buyer.

-Lombardi denied Italian media reports that the Vatican had, like many other organizations including companies, universities and museums, registered the xxx domain to prevent its misuse.
+Lombardi denied Italian media reports that the Vatican had, like many other organisations including companies, universities and museums, registered the xxx domain to prevent its misuse.

-The xxx domains are being launched this month for pornographic content and many organizations have preemptively acquired them so others cannot.
+The xxx domains are being launched this month for pornographic content and many organisations have preemptively acquired them so others can not.

 (Reporting By Philip Pullella; Editing by Barry Moody)